 Eyelashes are basically my obsession, I notice them on other people right away, I can’t help it.
 So you might think I would have tried something before now, right?
 Ohhhhhhh, I have.
 I’ve used an eyelash curler since at least high school.
 Then I learned that if you warm your eyelash curler with a hairdryer it holds the curl even better.
 Then I tried giving my freshly mascaraed lashes a little shot with the hairdryer to set the curl further.
 Yep.
 I tried getting eyelash extensions for a few months, and while I loved them the day I got them done, I hated that I needed to go every two weeks to really keep them looking their best.
 I had to change the way I washed my face, I was worried about sleeping on them wrong and creasing them, I accidentally frizzled them once getting something out of the oven, and just generally felt like they were too high maintenance.
 Plus expensive.
 Too much for me to justify ongoing for my own vanity.
 And yes, I even tried eyelash growth serums.
 I never tried a prescription one (I was too worried about my eye color changing, which can be a side effect) but tried an over the counter one called Smart Lash with very minor, possibly nonexistent results.

-So when I connected with a sweet woman named Emily, who is a Rodan and Fields consultant, and she offered me the opportunity to try Lash Boost and write a Rodan and Fields Lash Boost review, I jumped at the chance.
-But if I am being honest, I didn’t totally expect it to work.
-Having tried the other serum, I thought most likely my eyelashes just weren’t the kind that would work with eyelash growth serums.
+I’d been hearing a lot about Rodan and Fields Lash Boost and had seen some before and afters on Facebook that looked impressive.
+I decided to give it a try but if I’m being honest, I didn’t totally expect it to work.
+Having tried the other serum, I thought most likely my eyelashes just weren’t the kind that would work with eyelash enhancement serums.
 Still, I was up for trying.
 I started applying the Lash Boost on March 13th before bed.
 It looks like a mascara tube that has a small, soft brush at the end.
 When you pull the brush out, you wipe off excess serum on the edge of the tube (so it goes back into the tube, don’t waste it!) and then brush it along your upper lash line.
 You should always apply it to a clean face – no lotions or makeup on.
 I always did it after washing my face at night.
 You let the Lash Boost dry/soak in for about 90 seconds before applying any other lotion or product around your eyes.
-I noticed some mild redness on my eyelids after a few days but I had no itching, soreness, or other discomfort.
+I noticed some mild redness on my eyelids after a few days but I had no itching, soreness, or discomfort.
 I made sure I wiped off a little more of the excess product before applying (you really only need the tiniest bit) and the redness went away.
 Other than that at the very beginning of my use of the product, I haven’t had any side effects.

 So even though I wasn’t so sure it would work for me, I dutifully applied it every night before bed and waited and hoped.
-Emily had told me that a lot of people notice a pop of growth around eight weeks of use and that eyelash growth usually peaks around twelve weeks of use so I had those dates in mind.
-She emailed me on April 3rd, when I was approaching four weeks of use and asked if I was seeing anything yet and I felt kind of disappointed because I really hadn’t noticed anything.
-And I thought, “Oh well, I guess maybe it won’t really work for me.”
-Emily said not to be discouraged but I still kind of was.
+I’d been told a lot of people notice a pop around eight weeks of use and that eyelash changes usually peak around twelve weeks so I had those dates in mind.
+Still, around four weeks of use I was inspecting my lashes in the mirror and felt kind of disappointed because I really hadn’t noticed anything at all.
+I thought there might be some change by then.
+I thought, “Oh well, I guess maybe it won’t really work for me,” but kept using it anyway with those eight-twelve week dates in mind.

 Of course, a picture is worth a thousand words (and I may have just written more than a thousand words…) so here are before and after pictures.
 Realllll up close and personal, just like I promised.